adamlm/tb9051ftg-motor-carrier-arduino/README.md

  * None

-* `setOcc`
+* `void setOcc(uint8_t value) const;`

   Sets the over-current response.
 If low (`0`), the motor driver carrier is disabled when an over-current event happens.
 The motor driver carrier can be reset by toggling either the EN pin or the ENB pin.
 If high (`1`), the motor driver carrier will re-enable after a short period following an over-current event.

   Arguments:
   * `value` over-current response (`1`, or `0`).

-* `enable`
+* `void enable(void);`

   Enable the motor driver carrier's outputs.
 The motor driver carrier Initially is disabled, so it needs to be manually enabled using this function.

   Arguments:
   * None

   Returns:
   * None

-* `disable`
+* `void disable(void);`

   Disable the motor driver carrier's outputs.

   Arguments:
   * None

   Returns
   * None